share-ready video preset

 MediaRecorder is a moving target

-Browser-native video export depends heavily on MediaRecorder and container support, which is why the route surfaces those checks directly.
+Browser-native video export depends heavily on MediaRecorder and container support, which is why the page surfaces those checks directly.

 Playback comes before export